 “I’m a bike rider, and I’ve maintained this idea of ‘Wouldn’t it be great to ride outdoors while indoors in VR?’ for about 30 years.
 So I’ve been waiting for the VR tech to catch up,” Janszen continued.
 “What we learned though, is because it’s VR, you can do pretty much anything.
 And since these are world-class AAA developers, they thought ‘Well, let’s come up with some really fanciful crazy things that you either can’t do in the real world, or that’d get you killed in the real world.’
 But the idea is that we want to engage you so deeply in these activities that you don’t realize that the side effect of the motion in your pedaling and your leaning is exercise.”

-To accommodate their new style of play, the VirZOOM team has created a sizeable range of activities.
+To accommodate their new style of play, the VirZOOM team has created a sizeable range of activities for use with VZfit.
 “There’s one where you’re flying a pegasus through a canyon, for example.
 Or paddling a kayak in a placid lake in Thailand.”

 Janszen went on to tell me about research that was conducted to quantify the effects of VirZOOM on test subjects.
 The testers would put subjects on a VirZOOM in one trial, and then they’d put those same testers on a regular bike in a different trial.
 Interestingly enough, according to his report, the test subjects believed they were working out more on the regular bike, but were actually working out much more on the VirZOOM without realizing it.